Postgraduate Diploma Project Management Stellenbosch Business School Skip to main content

 • Term 4: Organisational Behaviour OR Managing Risk and Uncertainty

-You also need to do the 4 specialisation phase modules:
+Next, you need to do the four specialisation phase modules:

 • Term 1: Project Communication Management